Ibrahim Pasha Milli: Life and military career

 In 1902 Ibrahim Pasha was given the actual rank of paşa (equivalent to Brigadier) at the occasion of a visit to the Ottoman capital Constantinople (Istanbul).
-He established his rule over Viranşehir and encouraged Christian craftsmen and traders, mainly Armenians and Chaldeans, to settle there.
+He established his rule over Viranşehir and encouraged Christian craftsmen and traders, mainly Armenians and Assyrians (who were Chaldean Catholic), to settle there.
 During the Armenian massacres of 1895 committed also by several Hamidiye paramilitary troops (therefore also called 'Hamidian' massacres), Ibrahim Pasha is said to have protected and saved a considerable number of Christians.
 In 1906 Ibrahim Pasha went to Damascus, where he was deployed to secure the construction of the German-Ottoman Hijaz railway project.

 Ibrahim Pasha extended his zone of influence progressively and, due to a conflict with the notables of the city of Diyarbakir among which was the Turkish writer and politician Ziya Gökalp, laid siege to the city in 1907 and coerced the citizens to pay him a tribute.
 Before the incident, representatives of the city had sent a telegram to the Sultan in Constantinople in which they demanded the withdrawal of Ibrahim Pasha's military credentials and those of his sons "who gave up the honor of being a soldier through brigandage and murder".
 General Talaat Pasha, who would later become a member of the ruling Committee of Union and Progress, was sent as special envoy to Diyarbakir by the Sublime Porte to deal with Ibrahim Pasha.

 During the Young Turk Revolution of 1908, Ibrahim Pasha rushed for Damascus and defended the city for the Sultan.
 In 1909, upon his return to the Diyarbakir region, he was persecuted by forces of the Young Turk government, who wanted to restore direct control over the region, and died during the escape.
 Other sources claim that a group of rival tribesmen had pursued him and that he died as a result of dysentery near the town of Nusaybin.